RaidOuahioune/docker-swarm/readme.md

 docker swarm init
 ```

-By running this u 'll create a manager node.
-For this project we will be usig only one host .Later on we can set mutlple host service communication
+By running this u'll create a manager node.
+For this project we will be usig only one host.
+Later on we can set multiple host service communication

-## Finnaly we can start the orchastration is out master host
+## Finnaly we can start the orchastration in our master host

 ```bash
 docker stack deploy -c docker-compose.yaml swarm-app